 The Agency for Community Transit (ACT) Runabout provides curbto-curb paratransit service for registered seniors age 65 and over and individuals with disabilities who reside in Madison County.
-ADA service is provided within three-quarters of a mile of the MCT bus route, during regular service hours, as shown in Figure 3.
+ADA service is provided within three-quarters of a mile of the MCT bus route, during regular service hours.
+The ADAservice area is outlined in Figure 3, and is focused in the western and southern-most areas of Madison County.
 Non-ADA service is available Monday through Friday from 6:00 am to 7:00 pm and Saturday from 6:00 am to 6:00 pm.
 Base fares range from \$2 to \$10 depending on the trip and customer, but there is no charge for personal care attendants.
 Reservations must be made one to 14 days in advance.
 Trips beginning in or ending "Out of District" are limited to medical purposes only and require a \$5 surcharge each way.